Last updated: March 21, 2026

 1. What Are Key Levels in Trading?

-Key levels in trading are specific price points or zones on a chart where the price is likely to have a strong reaction, such as a bounce, reversal, or breakout.
+Key levels in trading are specific price points or zones on a chart where the price is more likely to attract a reaction, such as a bounce, reversal, or breakout.
 These levels, also known as support/resistance, pivot points, or Fibonacci levels, are the foundation of technical analysis and risk management.

 What are key levels in trading?